RevenueCat/purchases-hybrid-common/RELEASING.md

 ### Releasing a version:

+- Make a branch `bump/x.x.x`
 - Update purchases-android version in `build.gradle`
 - Update CHANGELOG.md
-- Make a tag and push
+- Open a PR, merge and tag master.
 - Compile android aar: `cd android`, `./gradlew assembleRelease`.
 The .aar output will be in `common/build/outputs/aar/common-release.aar`
 - Create a github release, upload .aar to the release